 The engine that powers sustainable organisations

-On 27 April 2022, the International Sustainability Standards Board (ISSB) launched a working group for the purpose of bridging differences between ISSB’s exposure drafts and the sustainability reporting standards of various local jurisdictions.
-As the International Financial Reporting Standards (IFRS) drafts are expected to have major influence on more than 140 member jurisdictions, ISSB is seeking input during the public consultation phase.
-The working group is represented by experts from the world’s largest economies - US, China, UK, EU, and Japan - to get their feedback on compatibility with local standards.
+On 27 April 2022, the International Sustainability Standards Board (ISSB) launched a working group to bridge differences between ISSB’s exposure drafts and the sustainability reporting standards of various local jurisdictions.
+The working group is represented by experts from the world’s largest economies to get their feedback on compatibility with local standards.

 In short, companies should prepare to familiarise themselves with frameworks not previously practised.
 With an aligned global baseline, competitive advantage arising from lower ESG standards will be minimised, and they may find investors asking for information beyond the scope of established in-country laws.
 The investing community will have an easier time making decisions based on ESG performance, creating an overall boost to sustainable investing and responsible finance.
 Capital flows will find a clearer and more efficient path to ESG funds.